Watch Taylor Swift Dance in Cats Behind-the-Scenes Video

 Working Title Films / Amblin Entertainment / Universal Pictures

 Meow!
-Taylor Swift makes her major big screen acting debut and showcases her best feline moves in Tom Hooper's Cats.
+Taylor Swift showcases her best feline moves in Tom Hooper's Cats, which marks her biggest film role.

 The first big screen movie adaptation of Andrew Lloyd Webber's hit musical hits theaters this holiday season.
 Swift plays Bombalurina, one of the principal cat characters.
 The movie also starsIdris Elba, Rebel Wilson, Ian McKellen, James Corden, Jason Derulo, Francesca Hayward, Judi Dench and Jennifer Hudson, who plays Grizabella, who sings the hit ballad "Memory," made famous by Barbra Streisand.